jayson-lou/express-web-blockchain/README.md

-# Little blockchain web application
+# Little blockchain demonstration

 This is to demonstrate how the blockchain works with a web application.
+The following concepts are demonstrated:
+ - Genesis block
+ - Hash calculation
+ - Minging difficulty
+ - Proof of Work consensus

 ## Quick Start